RJ333/Glyphosate_gene_richness/README.md

 # Load packages into session, and print package version
 sapply(c(.cran_packages, .bioc_packages), require, character.only = TRUE)
 ```

+some steps may take long, e.g. the error rate training.
+You can save a workspace to continue working from an advanced step.
+You should specify a working dir with the reads beforehand
+* set working directory `setwd("/data/projects/glyphosate/reads/dada2_processed/water_dna")`
+* save the workspace with `save.image(file = "dada2_water_dna.RData")`
+* and load it with `load(file = "dada2_water_dna.RData")`

 #### removal of primers

 The primers are removed using the provided cutadapt script.
 See the manual: https://cutadapt.readthedocs.io/en/stable/guide.html